 A ceremony may have taken place in advance at a different location or, as is often the case, the family will arrange for a ceremony at a later date in relation to the scattering or burial of the ashes.

 This is an option that is becoming more popular around the country for two main reasons.
 The first being that more and more people are finding that the time restriction and environment of the crematorium does not fit with their needs and wishes.
-Secondly, with the rising cost of funerals a direct cremation costs less.
+Secondly, with the rising cost of funerals an unattended cremation costs less.

-Whatever your reason, a direct cremation will allow you to focus on a ceremony that can take place at a time and location that is both meaningful and memorable.
+Whatever your reason, an unattended cremation will allow you to focus on a ceremony that can take place at a time and location that is both meaningful and memorable.
 Just let us know if you would like us to help you plan and co-ordinate that ceremony.

 A natural burial ground might be an existing flower meadow, a site where woodland is being established or more mature parkland.
 More information and lists of burial grounds near you can be found on the Natural Death Centre’s website